MattiasDTU/Fagprojekt---Temperature-Regulating/README.md

 **Energy Efficiency:** Optimized to maintain temperature with minimal energy consumption.
 This is made possible through a custom made algorithm.

 This project aims to provide a practical solution for maintaining consistent temperatures, demonstrating fundamental principles of electronics, programming, and system integration.

+This project has been made by Mattias and Emil from DTU.